 In the "never go full retard" conversation, Lazarus notes that Sean Penn "went home empty handed" for "I Am Sam."
 The year of the Academy Awards where "Tropic Thunder" was eligible for nominations (and Robert Downey, Jr. received a Best Supporting Actor nomination for "Tropic Thunder") Sean Penn won the Best Actor Oscar for "Milk."

 The medicine that used to darken Lazarus's skin, is actually a bottle of Chinese famos medicine that used to heal bone injury.
 The name of the medicine is Yulin Zhenggushui, which means a medical liquor that heals bones which is product from Yulin, Guangxi, China, same province as Guilin.

-Ben Stiller's wife appears at the awards ceremony sitting a few chairs in from the aisle, seen for an instant as the camera follows Tugg down the aisle.
+Christine Taylor: Ben Stiller's wife appears at the awards ceremony, sitting a few chairs in from the aisle.
+She'a briefly visible as the camera follows Tugg down the aisle.
 She also plays Simple Jack's mother in the 'Simple Jack' trailer.

 Tug Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding Jr. after he won for Jerry Maguire (1996).
 Tug's leap can be seen on the TV screen behind Les Grossman when Grossman is talking to his assistant and telling him a monkey could do that job.
 (Grossman is played by Tom Cruise, Gooding's Maguire co-star.)

 WILHELM SCREAM: During the three-helicopter raid at the beginning of the film, when an enemy soldier is hit by gunfire and is blown backwards (elapsed time 6:04).
 Also, when Tugg Speedman throws "Half-squat" into the river in the finale.
 When this throw is repeated in the end credits, the scream is heard again.